-The standing barbell curl is one of the basic workouts for the biceps that engages bicep muscles effectively and helps you build bigger arms.
+The standing barbell curl is a basic exercise that engages the long head and short head and helps build bigger biceps.

-- Pause for a second or two and then straighten your arms to complete your first rep.
+- Pause for a second or two, then straighten your arms to complete your first rep.

 - Do three to four sets of 8 to 12 reps each.